thatlazyindian/apache-spark/README.md

 This repository contains all the work I have done related to Apache Spark.

 Work:
-1. Hand Digit Recognition using spark MLliba and MLflow
+1. Hand Digit Recognition using spark MLlib and MLflow